 The International Lunar Exploration Working Group (ILEWG) is a public forum sponsored by the world's space agencies (like NASA and ESA) to support international cooperation towards the exploration and utilization of the Moon.
 As part of research efforts towards the colonization of Moon and creation of a Moon Village (and eventually Mars), ILEWG founded the EuroMoonMars initiative.
 It comprises of field campaigns in Moon-Mars analogue environments – basically regions on Earth that resemble other planets/space bodies.

 One such analogue environment is the Hawaii-Space Exploration Analog and Simulation (HI-SEAS).
 It is located at 2,500 meters in elevation on the slopes of Mauna Loa Volcano in Hawaii, and resembles the surface of the Moon with its lava caves and lava tubes.
 It is a great training ground for astronaut-simulation missions.
 Additional fact: HI-SEAS is owned by the founder of the International Moonbase Alliance (IMA), Henk Rogers, who is also world-famous for his work in video games (another person who has mixed Space and Art!)
 EuroMoonMars, IMA and HI-SEAS (EMMIHS) are collaborating on the EMMIHS campaigns that consist of scientific research, field tests, training and outreach activities.

-Through the European Space Agency EuroMoonMars program, I had the amazing opportunity of being one of the six analogue-astronauts for the third mission, EMMIHS-III.
-It was a two-week mission in January 2020.
-I trained under the director of HI-SEAS, Michaela Musilova, as crew-commander, which has been be an incredible addition to my experiences!
-My main science objectives were experiments in robotics, crew-psychology, space-geology, and navigation.
-And then, art (I designed the team logo).
+Through the European Space Agency EuroMoonMars program, Priyanka was one of the six analogue-astronauts for the third mission, EMMIHS-III, a two-week mission in January 2020.
+She trained under the director of HI-SEAS, Michaela Musilova, as crew-commander.
+She also conducted research on several topics including navigation, lava-cave exploration, robotics, crew-psychology, geology, culture and art.
+She also designed the team logo.